Office for Students: Leadership

+Accountable officers in education providers

 Registered higher education providers must nominate an accountable officer to the OfS.
 This is normally the chief executive of the provider, but may be the senior officer responsible for higher education in a provider that also carries out other activities not related to higher education.
 The accountable officer reports on the provider's behalf to the OfS, the designated data body and the designated quality body.
 They are personally responsible for funding received from the OfS and Research England and for the loans received from the Student Loans Company on behalf of the provider's students for payment of tuition fees.
 They can be required to appear before the Public Accounts Committee alongside the head of the OfS to answer questions about the registration and funding of the provider.

-Leadership

-The OfS is governed by a board consisting of the chair, the Chief Executive, the Director for Fair Access and Participation, and at least seven and not more than twelve other members.
-All members of the board are appointed by the Secretary of State for Education.
-The OfS chair from 2021 to 2024 was Conservative peer James Wharton, who resigned following the 2024 General Election, and the chief executive is Susan Lapworth.
+Legal actions and external performance review